Super Nintendo World to open at Universal Studios Hollywood next year

-LOS ANGELES COUNTY (KTLA) — Super Nintendo World is set to open at Universal Studios Hollywood in 2023, the theme park announced Thursday.
+LOS ANGELES, Calif.
+(KTLA) — Super Nintendo World is set to open at Universal Studios Hollywood in 2023, the theme park announced Thursday.

 The immersive gaming-inspired attraction will be the first Super Nintendo World to open in the United States, after first debuting in Japan in 2021.